historical-repositories/gentoo/README.md

 ### [Current 2015-08-09 00:38:18 - Now UTC [mirror]](../../tree/head)

-This branch synces with the current upstream HEAD branch several times an hour.
-So you will get always a fresh look at the whole commit history.
+This branch syncs with the current upstream HEAD branch several times an hour, providing a fresh look at the entire commit history.

 | | | |
 | --- | --- | --- |
 [Initial commit][head-initial-commit] | `56bd759df1d0c750a065b8c845e93d5dfa6b549d` | [Browse history since][head-initial-browse-since]

 ### [Historical 2000-07-28 00:35:42 - 2015-08-08 17:58:28 UTC](../../tree/hist/by-date/20000728T003542Z_20150808T175828Z)

-This branch provides a copy of the original CVS repo officially converted to git by Gentoo Linux maintainers, before they switched wholly to git.
+This branch syncs with the current upstream HEAD branch several times an hour, providing a fresh look at the entire commit history.

 |  | Hash | |
 | --- | --- | ---
 [Last commit][historical-last-commit] | `2ebda5cd08db6bdf193adaa6de33239a83a73af0` |
 [Initial commit][historical-initial-commit] | `499e2f00b49f32976e1749afcd4140dd51831917` | [Browse history since][historical-initial-browse-since]

-## How to
+## How to Use

-### Download full `git` clone of this repository
+### Download a Full `git` Clone of This Repository

 This is done using the `--mirror` option, which fetches a full 1:1 clone, not just a subset of git refs as usual.
-This is important, so that all branches and `git` [replace refs](https://git-scm.com/docs/git-replace) are fully downloaded.
+This is important to ensure that all branches and `git` [replace refs](https://git-scm.com/docs/git-replace) are fully downloaded.

 ```console
 ➜ git clone --mirror --branch='head' 'https://github.com/historical-repositories/gentoo.git' 'gentoo-historical'